sh4rkov1tch/pspdev_vscode_docker/README.md

-# pspdev_vscode_docker
-Template for a new PSP homebrew project using the pspdev container and DevContainers on VSCode
+# pspdev DevContainer VSCode Template
+This template requires you to have Visual Studio Code and DevContainer installed.
+# What does it do ?
+It automatically pulls the latest pspdev container containing all the toolchain and configures your environment so it uses the psptoolchain automatically.